 Lewd and lascivious molestation charges are taken seriously by police and prosecutors.
 If you are being investigated for child molestation, you should contact an experienced criminal defense attorney right away.
 Penalties that may be imposed should a conviction be obtained include incarceration, fines, sex offender probation, and a requirement that you register as a sex offender for the rest of your life.
-At Hanlon Law, we are dedicated to protecting the rights of the accused, and St. Petersburg sex crime lawyer Will Hanlon may be able to devise a strong defense strategy.Lewd and Lascivious Molestation
+At Hanlon Law, we work hard to protect the rights of the accused, and St. Petersburg sex crime lawyer Will Hanlon may be able to devise a strong defense strategy.Lewd and Lascivious Molestation

 Lewd and lascivious molestation is one of four lewd and lascivious sex crimes that can be charged in Florida.
 Under Florida Statute section 800.4, the prosecution will need to prove that you intentionally touched in a lewd or lascivious manner the buttocks, genitals, genital area, or breasts of a minor who was under 16 years old at the time.
 This is a life felony when the defendant is 18 years old and the victim is under the age of 12.